GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/cross_origin_embedder_policy/index.md

-The `cross_origin_embedder_policy` manifest key allows the extension to specify a value for the [Cross-Origin-Embedder-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) (COEP) response header for requests to the extension’s origin.
+The `cross_origin_embedder_policy` manifest key allows the extension to specify a value for the [Cross-Origin-Embedder-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) (COEP) response header for requests to the extension's origin.
 This includes the extension's background context (service worker or background page), popup, options page, tabs that are open to an extension resource, etc.